StefanHoutzager/decimal-input.js/README.md

           - With all keydown and paste actions with the selectionstart position in the integer part thousands separators have to appear in the right positions
           - If no constraint is met the input is rejected (not printed)
           - If input is rejected on paste a validation message appears for three seconds

+          Requirements:

           - Behaviour on delete keydown
             With nothing selected
-            - If the cursor is in the decimalpart change the value of the digit in zero and move the cursor one position to the righ
+            - If the cursor is in the decimalpart change the value of the digit in zero and move the cursor one position to the right
             - If the cursor is in the integer part and left of the decimalSeparator or a thousandsSeparator move the cursor one position to the right
             - If the cursor is in the integer part, left of the only digit in the integer part change the value to zero and don't move the cursor
             - If the cursor is in the integer part, left of a digit which is not the only one in the integer part remove the digit and don't move the cursor